 Equipments Required –

-A high speed Internet connection is required which can be through a cable modem, or high speed services such as a local area network.
+A high-speed Internet connection is required which can be through a cable modem or high-speed services such as a local area network.
 A computer, adaptor, or specialized phone is required.
 Some VoIP services only work over your computer or a special VoIP phone.
 Other services allow you to use a traditional phone connected to a VoIP adapter.
-If you use your computer some software and an inexpensive microphone is needed.
+If you use your computer some software and an inexpensive microphone are needed.
 VoIP phones plug directly into your broadband connection and operate largely like a traditional telephone.
 If you use a telephone with a VoIP adapter, you can dial just as you always have, and the service provider may also provide a dial tone.

 Advantages of VoIP –